 Sussex Wildlife Trust is governed by a board of trustees with operational management for the Trust delegated to a Senior Management Team.

-Linda Clark Honorary Treasurer and Chair of Business Committee
+Linda Clark Honorary Treasurer and Chair of Finance Committee

 Linda is a Chartered Accountant with over 30 years’ experience in sectors as diverse as Professional Services, Telecommunications, Property and Financial Services in both New Zealand and the UK.
 Since 2009 Linda has been acting as a part-time Finance Director for SME organisations and as a Trustee and Treasurer to selected charities.